 Amount Awarded: $700

-Community Blue also includes creative, educational opportunities!
-For the 2017 Water Symposium, the White Bear Lake Area School partnered with Community Blue to bring in CLIMB Theater for a presentation on water quality and water stewardship.
-As actor/educators, CLIMB theater was a great fit for the Water Symposium.
-This first annual water symposium was an effort to bring student's work from the class room out to the public eye.
-Local schools focusing on water had a variety of ways students could contribute, from short videos to watershed presentations, and water-efficient, automated food growing technology called PolyBots.
-After students presented their works and following a keynote speaker, the CLIMB presentation reigned in the themes and action plans from the day with laughs and inspiration.
-In addition to the presentation, the grant included partial assistance in food and event promotion.
-Do you have a captive audience in your community?
-Contact VLAWMO to inquire about creative, entertaining, and educational project ideas -- a "blue" community is a team effort!
+The White Bear Lake Area School District partnered with Community Blue to bring in CLIMB Theater for the District's 2017 Water Symposium.
+The symposium was an effort to bring student work from the classroom out to the public eye.
+Local schools created a variety of water-related projects such as short educational videos, watershed presentations, and a water efficient, automated food growing technology called PolyBots.
+After students presented their work, the CLIMB Theater presentation provided a fun and engaging learning experience for all ages.
+In addition to the presentation, the grant included assistance for event promotion and partial assistance in food costs.

 Amount Awarded: $10,000

-The grant provided consultant assistance for two beetle catch and release days a year for three years.
+The grant provided consultant assistance from Fortin Consulting for two beetle catch and release days per year for three years.
 The beetles were collected from other wetlands within VLAWMO and transported and released onto Rice Lake.
-The Consultant, Fortin Consulting, lead the catch and release effort as well as yearly monitoring.
+Fortin Consulting lead the catch and release effort as well as yearly monitoring.
 The Project goal was not complete purple loosestrife removal, but the establishment of a beetle population that will reduce and control the invasive species.

 Click here for photo documentation from the project.